If you need help outside of office hours call:

 Jeff has worked in education for more than 20 years and has been a counselor at MCC since 2005.
 He grew up in North Carolina, where he received his Bachelor of Arts in Education at UNC-Chapel Hill and his Master of Science in Counseling at UNC-Greensboro.

 His passion is to assist students in achieving their dreams.
 His job is to help you overcome obstacles to be your best self and meet your goals.
 He is happy to assist you with personal, academic and/or career concerns.
 While each student is unique, he generally has a person-centered, solution-focused approach.

-Brian has worked in student services and higher education for 30+ years.
-He has been a counselor at MCC-Penn Valley since 1999.
-Brian is actively committed to the leadership education of students, employees, the public, and community agencies and being of service to them.
+Brian has worked in student services and higher education for 30+ years, and he has been a counselor at MCC-Penn Valley since 1999.
+Brian is actively committed to the leadership education of students, employees, the public and community agencies and service to them.

-His Doctorate program in Educational Leadership and Policy Analysis from the University of Missouri-Columbia focused on a well-rounded curriculum exposing him to the many skills necessary to be successful in forming, facilitating and promoting collaborative partnerships.
+His Doctorate program in Educational Leadership and Policy Analysis from the University of Missouri-Columbia focused on a well-rounded curriculum, exposing him to the many skills necessary to form, facilitate and promote collaborative partnerships successfully.